 Tugboat – The dive shop was open and there were plenty of people around.
 We followed the snorkeling instructions laid out in the Tropical Snorkeling guide book.
 We entered next to the dock and explored around there before moving toward the large mooring piers.
 There is a lot of sea life around the piers and some corals also.
 Swimming toward the tugboat you will notice a fantastic drop-off to your right, we could see a few divers well below us.
 Tugboat is all it’s said to be.
 There are lots of corals growing on it and lots of fish.
 Possibly the only negative is that the fish have obviously been fed because they came to greet us.
 I have never had a parrotfish swim up to me with such vigor.
 Moving beyond the tugboat there are large coral fields with plenty of fish all the way to Directors Bay.
 We stopped a little short of the bay because there was a group of men fishing from the cliff.
 We don’t like to snorkel where folks are casting fishing lines.
 On the way back we focused on some of the shallow areas.
 We saw lots of fish, healthy corals, eels, octopus and a few other unusual things we don’t know the names of.
 The tugboat area is well worth the trip.

-Playa Largu - The good news is that since Tropical Snorkeling did their review of this location the gravel road to the beach has been widened and appears to be under better maintenance.
+Playa Largu – The good news is that since Tropical Snorkeling did their review of this location the gravel road to the beach has been widened and appears to be under better maintenance.
 The cost per car has doubled but is only $6 US.
 When Mrs. PSM and I arrived at the beach we were the only ones there.
 It is very remote so we were actually glad that we paid the security guy and that gave us some sense of safety.
 Tropical Snorkeling nailed this location!
 Right from the entry, just to the left of where you leave the car to snorkel heading to the left, there you’ll find the largest bed of Elkhorn Coral that I have ever seen, the base of which is almost two feet in diameter.
 Along with that there are a good number of fish in amongst the coral heads.
 We swam to the left for 500 meters or so to the really nice stairs coming down from a house.
-We came back to our entry point along the edge of the drop off where there are some good coral heads and some that are in disrepair.
+We came back to our entry point along the edge of the drop-off where there are some good coral heads and some that are in disrepair.
 The exit was a little hard because there are large rocks and old coral right up to the shore and the day we were there the waves were rolling in, so let’s just say that my exit was not as graceful as I had imagined.
 We liked this location and would recommend it if you’re in the area.

 Playa Piscadera – We snorkeled here the following day.
 We parked in the free lot next to the Aquifari and entered the water next to the restaurant.
 We swam across the channel to the point and headed northwest along the coast.
 The winds were high and the sea was pretty heavy so we could not get too close to the the cliffs.
 We were able to swim over to the cove and back along the coral field.
 There was a nice amount of healthy coral although we could see plenty of old dead or destroyed coral.
 The amount of fish and sea life was good.
 We saw our first lobster and it was huge.
 Lots of parrotfish, some flounder and about six or eight barracuda.
 Even though the conditions were rough we made the best of it and had a good time.

-Jan Thiel - We snorkeled the large coral band that is outside the man-made cove.
+Jan Thiel – We snorkeled the large coral band that is outside the man-made cove.
 We started as far east as we could get just past the last resort’s pool.
 There were men working on a platform that had stairs but the stairs were not in good repair so we went to the small beach adjacent to the platform to enter.
 The entrance was on a large flat rock to a small shallow sandy spot that you can step into.
 Be careful stepping here because there are rocks on both sides of the sandy location.
 The winds were high and the waves were running east to west pretty strong so we were not able to snorkel in the shallower areas.
 We did snorkel in about 7-10 feet of water and went from the far east side the whole way past the cove inlet through the western coral area.
 During this long snorkel we saw really nice patches of coral: Elkhorn, Staghorn, Pillar, all types of fan corals and rod corals.
 We saw all the different and common varieties of fish for the island plus grouper and three sea turtles.
 We took about an hour and 45 minutes to complete this large area which includes a strong swim against the current back into the cove.
-If you are planning to snorkel this area outside the man-made cove pay attention to the winds and the current.
+If you are planning to snorkel this area outside the manmade cove pay attention to the weather conditions, especially winds and current.